-Your topnotch, seasoned fundraisers have firsthand experience running a personal campaign.
-Their know-how can help newer fundraisers get off the ground and motivate them.
-With that in mind, we’ve assembled a few ideas on how you can leverage seasoned supporters’ insight as a fundraising resource, as well as some tips on how to approach and recruit these fundraisers.
+With that in mind, we’ve laid a few ideas for how you can leverage their insight as a fundraising resource, as well as some tips on how to approach and recruit these fundraisers.

 1. Pitch a Q&A Blog Post

-Many organizations spotlight individual fundraisers on their blogs and websites.
-It’s a great way to give a public shout out to supporters, while making the feeling of others’ involvement more tangible to the rest of your community.
+Many nonprofits choose to showcase individual fundraisers on their blog and website.
+This can be a good way to give a public shout out to your dedicated, powerhouse fundraisers while also making their involvement tangible to your entire community of supporters.

-Next time you highlight a top fundraiser, make the conversation a two-way street by having them share how they hit (or exceeded) their fundraising goals.
-Conduct an interview, post their answers on your blog, and share the article with other fundraisers in your community.
+Conduct an interview with them, post their answers on your blog, and share the article with other fundraisers in your community.

-The approach: While you can definitely reach out to a fundraiser via email, try picking up the phone instead.
-How much more special would it be to receive a personal phone call from the organization you support?
-A simple call can go a long way in making that personal connection and demonstrating just how much you value their involvement.
+While you can reach out to a fundraiser via email, try picking up the phone instead.
+It can be much more powerful and special for your supporters to receive a personal phone call from the organization they love.
+This can go a long way toward building a personal connection and demonstrating how much you value their involvement.

-Once you get a hold of your fundraiser, follow these guidelines as you make your pitch:
+Once you get a hold of your fundraiser, use these guidelines to help steer the conversation:

-• Remind them of their impact on your organization’s work and mission (what they helped you accomplish on the field, what their personal campaigns are funding, etc.)
+- Remind them of their impact on your work and mission

-• Express how you’d love to feature them in a blog post that shares fundraising tips and tricks with your community
+- Express your interest in featuring them in a blog post that shares fundraising tips with your community

-• Ask if they would be interested in participating in an interview to share their firsthand fundraising experience and be featured on your blog or website
+- Ask if they would participate in an interview to share their firsthand fundraising experience

 2. Pitch a Q&A Video

-Or, instead of scribing the interview, try capturing it on camera.
-Because video is such a dynamic medium, a filmed Q&A session can really engage viewers, create a felt experience, and bring them up close and personal with your featured supporter.
+Instead of turning your interview into a blog post on your website, you can also capture it on camera.
+Since video is such a dynamic medium, a filmed Q&A session can engage viewers, create a tangible experience, and bring people up close and personal with your featured supporter.

-The approach: The cool thing about filming an interview is that it allows you to interface directly with your supporters.
-It’s a great opportunity for you to meet, thank, and encourage your fundraiser in person, which makes the experience ultra meaningful for your supporter as well.
-Highlight this special opportunity when approaching your supporters for the interview.
+The cool thing about filming an interview is that it allows you to interface directly with your supporters.
+It’s a great opportunity for you to meet, thank, and encourage your fundraiser in person, which makes the experience ultra meaningful for your interviewee as well.

-While some nonprofits might be able to meet with fundraisers face-to-face, this option probably won’t be feasible for many organizations.
-Fortunately, with technology like Skype and Google Hangouts you can invite your fundraiser to a live video call online and record the session.
+While some nonprofits might be able to meet with fundraisers face-to-face, this option may not be feasible for all.
+Fortunately, with technology like Skype and Google Hangouts, you can invite your fundraiser to a live video call online and record the session.

-And before inviting your fundraiser to the interview, make sure to send them a resource about how to prepare for the call.
-You can include:
+Before inviting your fundraiser to the interview, make sure to send them a resource about how to prepare for the call.
+You can remind them to:

-• Use a high-bandwidth, wired Internet connection for the best video quality and clear audio.
+- Use a high-bandwidth, wired connection for the best video and audio quality

-• Answer the call in a quiet environment, and make sure nothing is blocking your microphone.
+- Answer the call in a quiet environment

 3. Conduct a Survey

-• Make sure your survey takes no longer than 5-10 minutes to complete
+- Make sure your survey takes no longer than 5 to 10 minutes to complete

 As for what to ask, consider including questions like:

-Free tools: While there are many online survey platforms out there, most offer different features based on free or paid subscription plans.
+While there are many survey platforms out there, most offer different features based on free or paid subscription plans.
 As for services that provide a free option,

-SurveyMonkey’s free plan allows 10 questions and 100 responses per survey.
-I also really like Typeform, which creates dynamic surveys that can integrate visual elements into your questions.
+For example, SurveyMonkey’s free plan allows 10 questions and 100 responses per survey.
+Typeform is another great option, which lets you create dynamic surveys that can integrate visual elements into your questions.
 You can choose the images, color scheme, and font to create a unique survey experience for your reader.

-To get a feel for what it’s like, check out my sample Typeform survey:
+To get a feel for what it’s like, check out a sample Typeform survey we created:

-Instead of sending Q&A content to your new fundraisers, allow them to interact directly with seasoned fundraisers on their own.
-Consider hosting a fundraising workshop in which your longstanding fundraisers have a speaking role.
-This type of get-together will offer an opportunity for your community members to meet and motivate each other!
+Instead of sending Q&A content to your new fundraisers, you could instead allow them to interact directly with top fundraisers on their own.
+Host a workshop where your longstanding fundraisers speak about things like:

-The approach: Of course, gathering all your fundraisers in one place is no easy task.
-There are two ways you can achieve this: 1) host an in-person event, or 2) host a digital get-together, through a Tweet Chat or Google Hangout.
+Gathering all your fundraisers in one place is no easy task.
+However, you can bring everyone together by either hosting an in-person event, or a digital get-together.

 The In-Person Event